hlysine/create_connected/README.md

 - New Sequenced Gearshift Instructions
     - Turn until new redstone pulse
     - Turn for time
+- Encased Chain Cogwheel
+    - An encased chain drive with an additional cogwheel for connectivity
 - Inverted Clutch
     - A clutch that is uncoupled unless powered
 - Inverted Gearshift